sarikasurampudi/oml/adb-oml/integrate-with-app/integrate-with-app-ll2.md

 - Login to Oracle Cloud/Sign Up for Free Tier Account
 - Connect and Provision ADB
 - Create a Machine Learning Model
-- Migrate ML Model to ATP
+- Migrate machine learning model to ATP

-## Task 1: Download the Necessary Files
+## Task 1: Download the Custom Files

 1. Click the link below to download the install file.